LHC issues notice to federal govt over VIP protocol for Imran

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LAHORE: The Lahore High Court on Wednesday issued a notice to the federal government on a petition questioning provision of VIP protocol to PTI Chairman Imran Khan prior to assuming the office of prime minister.
+LAHORE: The Lahore High Court on Wednesday issued notice to the federal government on a petition questioning provision of VIP protocol to PTI chairman Imran Khan prior to assuming the office of prime minister.

-Justice Shahid Karim was hearing a petition moved by the Lawyer’s Foundation for Justice.
+Justice Shahid Karim was hearing a petition moved by Lawyer’s Foundation for Justice.

-He requested the court to direct the federal government to withdraw official protocol from Imran Khan.
-After hearing initial arguments, the LHC directed a deputy attorney general to brief the court on the next date of hearing after seeking instructions from the government.

-LAHORE: The Lahore High Court on Wednesday issued a notice to the federal government on a petition questioning provision of VIP protocol to PTI Chairman Imran Khan prior to assuming the office of prime minister.
+LAHORE: The Lahore High Court on Wednesday issued notice to the federal government on a petition questioning provision of VIP protocol to PTI chairman Imran Khan prior to assuming the office of prime minister.

-Justice Shahid Karim was hearing a petition moved by the Lawyer’s Foundation for Justice.
+Justice Shahid Karim was hearing a petition moved by Lawyer’s Foundation for Justice.

 Comments